junekim6/commons-project/data_analysis/how_we_chose_an_ai_model/README.md

 The full output file and the response categorizations can be found in the `model_outputs.csv`.

-So how did the models do?
+So how did the models perform?

 ## The results